Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 providing a faithful representation of the original pixel grid.
-This is very useful when inspecting an image up close to examine the pixel structure, or when enlarging [pixel art][pixel art], but not suitable for regular content due to the jagged lines and deformed details it causes.
+This is very useful when inspecting an image up close to examine the pixel structure, or when enlarging [pixel art][], but not suitable for regular content due to the jagged lines and deformed details it causes.

 When downscaling,
-the Box filter behaves differently to Nearest Neighbour, which continues to just pick the closest pixel and be done with it, in that it merges adjacent pixels together.
+the Box filter behaves differently to
+NN—which continues to just
+pick the closest pixel and
+be done with it—in that it instead merges adjacent pixels together.
 Unlike most other filters, however, it averages them evenly instead of giving the central ones more weight.